 PGY-2 Residency in Hematology/Oncology Pharmacy Practice

 Stanford Health Care (SHC) is world-renowned for advanced patient care, particularly for the treatment of cancer.
-It is recognized by U.S. News & World Report as one of "America's Best Hospitals" and currently ranked #9 in the U.S for cancer, and we are also a National Cancer Institute (NCI) Designated Cancer Center.
+It is recognized by U.S. News & World Report as one of "America's Best Hospitals" and currently ranked #129 in the U.S on the Best Hospital Honor Roll, and we are also a National Cancer Institute (NCI) Designated Cancer Center.
 Stanford Health Care has a close relationship with both the Stanford University School of Medicine and Lucile Packard Children's Hospital, an adjacent pediatric teaching hospital providing general acute and tertiary care.
-The hospitals are located onthree different sites, the Stanford University campus in Palo Alto, California; it is about 20 miles north of San Jose and about 40 miles south of San Francisco, Redwood City, and San Jose (South Bay).
+The hospitals are located on three different sites, the Stanford University campus in Palo Alto, California; it is about 20 miles north of San Jose and about 40 miles south of San Francisco, Redwood City, and San Jose (South Bay).

 Clinical pharmacists at Stanford Health Care cover all acute patient care areas and select ambulatory care clinics.